Food and drink at Dunster Castle

 Our Watermill Tearoom is open daily, 10am-5pm.
-The Tenants' Hall pop-up café is open daily, 10am-4pm, serving a limited range of takeaway hot and cold drinks and some light snacks.
+The Tenants' Hall pop-up cafe is open daily 10am-4pm serving hot and cold drinks, ice creams and light refreshments.

-We’ve introduced new safety measures including closure of our seating areas, screens at our till and collection points, and waymarked routes.
-We’ll also only be accepting card payment.
-Unfortunately we cannot use reusable cups until further notice.
+We’ve introduced new safety measures including screens at our till and collection points, and waymarked routes.
+Payment by card is preferred when possible.